Carbon Fiber, Magnesium, Aluminum Alloy, Titanium, and Zinc: Properties, Manufacturing Processes, and Applications

 • The sponge is then processed through various techniques such as vacuum arc melting, electron beam melting, or powder metallurgy to produce titanium ingots or billets.

-• These ingots are further processed through forging, extrusion, or rolling to form intermediate shapes, which are then machined to final dimensions.
+• These ingots are further processed through forging, extrusion, or rolling to form intermediate shapes, which are then CNC machined to final dimensions.

 6.3.
 Advantages of Titanium Alloy: